 Before kids, vacation = ahhh...

-But after kids, sometimes vacations can feel like anything but.
-We’ve done the work figuring out how you can actually let your time off feel like a break from the grind instead of just an extension of the crazy with added bonus travel and whining.
-So read now, relax later, mama.
-(You’re welcome!)
-Here’s how:
+But these days, a vacation with kids can feel like anything but a relaxing time away.
+We've done the work figuring out how you can actually let your time off feel like a break from the grind instead of just an extension of the crazy with an added bonus of whining.

 1. Build in travel breaks.